 Why we need it

-Your information will be used to process orders placed in the online shop for electronic parts, membership subscriptions and merchandise; these purchase details are retained in your membership account information.
+Your information will be used to process orders placed in the online shop for electronic parts, membership payments and merchandise; these purchase details are retained in your membership account information.
 We do not hold any personal financial details such as credit card or PayPal account information.

 Occasionally, we will send e-mails or letters to remind you when your subscription is due, when CQ-TV is available to download or when providing information about the activities of the BATC.